Fast and Scalable Inference for Spatial Extreme Value Models: Methodology

 where

-For the GEV-GP model, this integral is intractable, which is why an MCMC over the joint posterior distribution \eqref{eqn: joint-pos} is typically used for Bayesian inference.
-Instead, the Laplace approximation converts the intractable integral into a tractable optimization problem as follows.
-Given $\tth$, one can find
+For the GEV-GP model, this integral is intractable, suggesting the use of MCMC on the joint posterior distribution \eqref{eqn: joint-pos}.
+Instead, the Laplace approximation converts the intractable integral into a tractable optimization problem.
+It does this by noting that for fixed $\tth$, a second order Taylor expansion of $-G(\uu;\tth) = \log p(\yy \mid \tth) + \log p(\uu \mid \yy, \tth)$ about its mode in $\uu$ approximates the conditional distribution of the random effects given both data and hyperparameters as multivariate normal, which in turn produces a tractable approximation to the marginal distribution $p(\yy \mid \tth)$.
+Specifically, for given $\tth$ let